Board Officer Succession Planning

 Immediate solutions:

 - Analyze the job descriptions and expectations.
 If any are too demanding, divide the responsibilities.
 Having too much to do may act as a deterrent for potential candidates.
-If really necessary, create a co-officer or assistant officer position.

 - If you have a chair-elect position, discuss its benefits.
 Is long-term commitment too demanding for some candidates?
 How could this person share the duties?